ungerecht/retro-web-synth/README.md

 ## Controls
 ### Keys
-> Keys can be played by clicking/touching them or with your computer keyboard with the hotkeys shown below.
+> Keys can be played by clicking/touching them, with MIDI keyboard, or with your computer keyboard with the hotkeys shown below.
 ![screenshot](/screenshots/keys.png)

 ### Knobs